JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ```

+*Note: Just a friendly reminder.
+If you jumped ahead and started running the examples, you do not need to call `createToken` and `createColony` every time you run the script.
+You can use the token and colony you already created and update this method to use your colony address.*

 ## Step 6: Set Token Owner

-In order for you and permissioned colony members to call token methods such as `mint` from your colony, you will need to set the colony contract address as the token owner.
+In order for you and permissioned colony members to call token methods such as `mint` and `burn` on behalf of your colony, you will need to set the colony address as the token owner.

 Add the following code below `// Step 6: Set Token Owner`: